PreciousChicken/blog/content/posts/deja-dup-ubuntu-backup-on-wd-my-cloud.md

 Using the My Cloud interface create a 'share' on the WD My Cloud (see About Shares in the [User Manual](https://products.wdc.com/library/UM/ENG/4779-705145.pdf)), ensure NFS is set to on and give the share a relevant name (e.g. Backup).

-### 2. Create a local folder to mount
+### 2. Create a local folder to act as mount point

 Using the terminal create a folder on the computer you are backing up: `sudo mkdir /mnt/Backup`.
 This is the folder you will mount the NAS drive too; you can create this folder anywhere you consider sensible.

 ### 3. Open *fstab* file

 Using the terminal open your fstab file using `gksudo gedit /etc/fstab`.
-This fstab file deternmines what drive Ubuntu mounts at startup.
+This fstab file determines what drive Ubuntu mounts at startup.

 ### 4. Add new line to *fstab* file